 While N3B is aware of minor leaks of fuels and hydraulic fluids from vehicles and equipment used in normal operations at TA-54 MFW, no spills or releases are known to have discharged into a watercourse or canyon or migrated from the site during N3B's control of operations at TA-54 (April 2018 to the present).
-Minor spills or leaks, if they occur, will be documented in accordance with N3B-AOP-TRU-3003, "Material Release or Spill," and N3B-SOP-RP-0005, "Radiological Emergency Response," as appropriate.
+Minor spills or leaks, if they occur, will be documented according to N3B-AOP-TRU-3003, "Material Release or Spill," and N3B-SOP-RP-0005, "Radiological Emergency Response," as appropriate.

-2.3 Unauthorized Non-Storm Water Discharges Documentation
+2.3 Unauthorized Non-Stormwater Discharges Documentation

-N3B is not aware of unauthorized, non-storm water discharges associated with TA-54 MFW.
-Unauthorized spills or non-storm water discharges, if they occur, will be documented in accordance with corrective action documentation described in Section 7.0 of this SWPPP.
+N3B is not aware of unauthorized, non-stormwater discharges associated with TA-54 MFW.
+Unauthorized spills or non-stormwater discharges, if they occur, will be documented according to corrective action documentation described in Section 7.0 of this SWPPP.